 Shop around to determine which alternative is less expensive.

-Marty Draper, head of personal lines for Farmers Insurance, reminds you to consider your own liability before adding a child's name to an auto insurance policy.
+Marty Draper, assistant vice president for Farmers Insurance in Los Angeles, reminds you to consider your own liability before adding a child’s name to an auto insurance policy.
 Depending on the laws in your state as well as how the policy is set up, everyone named on the policy potentially could be liable for damages if your child causes an accident and is sued.

 “Parents and the adult child need to work closely with their agent to understand the specifics of their jurisdiction and how their policy works,” says Draper.
 For example, parents might be on the hook for damages if their child has lower limits on the policy than they do.